nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Event: disconnect

-Same as the `cluster.on('disconnect')` event, but emits only when the specified worker forks.
+Same as the `cluster.on('disconnect')` event, but emits only when the state change on the specified worker.

   cluster.fork().on('disconnect', function (worker) {
     //Worker had been disconnect